RichardBlazek/objsdl/README.md

 # README #

-This is an object wrapper around SDL library and some its extensions (SDL_ttf, SDL_img)
+This is an object wrapper around SDL library and its extensions SDL_ttf and SDL_img.
+You download must them.